• Skip to primary navigation

 • Contact Science Sparks

-• ×
+×

-A frosty beard for Santa
+A Frosty Beard for Santa STEM Challenge

-Last year we made an icy snowman using ice, salt and water, this year it’s Santa’s turn.
+Last year, we made an icy snowman using ice, salt and water.
+This year, it’s Santa’s turn.
 Draw a Santa face on the outside of a tin can, add ice, salt and water and watch as a frosty beard appears.

 You can use the same salt and water science to cool a drink quickly and make ice cream in a bag!